-(m) Community Benefits & Engagement - 6 Points Maximum
+(I) Community Benefits & Engagement - 6 Points Maximum

 Community involvement and leadership are crucial to ensuring that both the principle objectives and co-benefits of the project respond to the true needs of local residents.
-Explain how local residents and community-based organizations were meaningfully engaged in developing the Project, especially those from Disadvantaged and Low-income Communities, and how the project addresses community-identified needs.
+Explain how local residents and community-based organizations were meaningfully engaged in developing the project, especially those from disadvantaged and low-income communities, and how the project addresses community-identified needs.
 Please address the prompts below in your narrative.

-- (1) Community Engagement and Leadership: Describe how community-based organizations and local residents have been meaningfully involved in the visioning and development of this project.
-Explain in which stage(s) of the process community members and CBOs have been and will be engaged.
-Describe efforts to involve Disadvantaged and/or Low-Income Community residents, including how meetings were advertised and made accessible. - (2) Addressing Community Needs: Demonstrate how the proposed AHSC project meets one or more identified community needs, articulating how these needs were identified (e.g. through the community engagement process, a local needs assessment, as part of a local health department plan or other city/county plan, etc.).
+- Community Engagement and Leadership: Describe how community-based organizations and local residents have been meaningfully involved in the visioning and development of this project.
+Explain in which stage(s) of the process community members and CBOs have been and will be engaged. - Addressing Community Needs: Demonstrate how the proposed AHSC project meets one or more identified community needs, articulating how these needs were identified (e.g. through the community engagement process, a local needs assessment, as part of a local health department plan or other city/county plan, etc.).
 Address community needs beyond the provisions of housing and transportation.
 For projects located in a Disadvantaged Community or Low-Income Community, applicants are also encouraged to cite top burdens from their CalEnviroScreen 3.0 score as community needs that their projects will address.

-Required Documentation:

-- 1. Letter of support from local community-based, grassroots organization describing the community engagement process and how feedback from local residents was incorporated into the project. - 2.
-Community Engagement Tracker: Provide additional information on events where community participation occurred in the Community Engagement Tracker template.
+Required Documentation: Letter of support from local community-based, grassroots organization describing the community engagement process and how feedback from local residents was incorporated into the project.

-(n) Community Climate Resiliency - 3 Points Maximum
+(m) Community Climate Resiliency - 3 Points Maximum